AbondDev/InterestsApp/README.md

 * [ ] Write a test or two for your code.
 * [ ] Add a lint file and make sure your code is linted.
 * [ ] Add CD/CI to your project to auto-deploy it
+* [ ] Add Restful backend for facts and items: Allow image upload as well
+* [ ] Seed the database with some sample Data
 * [ ] Edit this ReadMe with new suggestions for how to improve this code test

 ## Closing Thoughts